 Buryfields School Council Election Day

-The library was designated as the local polling station and Miss English was chosen to be the election co-ordinator.
-All the children from Years 1 and 2 were invited to stand as School Council candidates and once all nominations were in, the candidate lists were published.
-There was a clean campaign and all candidates behaved with absolute propriety.
+The library has been designated as the local polling station and Miss English is the election co-ordinator.
+All the children from Years 1 and 2 are invited to stand as School Council candidates and once all nominations are in, the candidate lists get published.

-Thursday 22nd September was the day they got to have their say as to who was going to be elected and the turnout was excellent!
+Thursday 28th September was our voting day this year and the children got to have their say as to who was going to be elected - the turnout was excellent!
 We discussed the right to a secret ballot and that candidates were allowed to vote for themselves.
-Exit polls showed no clear favourites, and the results were announced on Monday 26th September.
+Exit polls showed no clear favourites, and the results were announced on Monday 2nd October.
 Reception councillors are co-opted by their teachers.
 Hopefully the children’s understanding and appreciation of the key British value of democracy will have been enhanced by the experience.